3.6.5. Configure Request Body Parser

 Default Body Parser Configuration#

-This chapter shares some examples of configuring the body parser for different data types or use cases.
+This chapter provides examples of configuring the body parser for different data types or use cases.

 Preserve Raw Body Data for Webhooks#